johannesbrust/LTR_LEC/README.md

 Four folders are contained in this project:

-main 	- Implementations of Algorithm 1, and Algorithm 2,
+main 	- Implementations of Algorithm 1, and Algorithm 2,</br>
 netlib 	- Problems from netlib (.mps) format, and routine to read mps into
-		MATLAB
+		MATLAB, </br>
-solvers - External Algorithms for comparisons. tests 	- Numerical experiments, including auxiliary files.
+solvers - External Algorithms for comparisons, </br>
+tests 	- Numerical experiments, including auxiliary files.
 Run an experiment
 		from this folder to test the methods.